ElluryAshishGupta/ElevateLabs_Task_1/README.md

 Through wireshark i have analyzed packet capturing. by selecting eth0() then i had selected one packet and read the information about it.
 After finding the open ports i had reserached about them. for me port 53/tcp was open, this port enables to leak all the hostnames.

- go through the pdf in ElevateLabs to understand more
+ go through the pdf in ElevateLabs_Task_1_file to understand more.